forrestthewoods/fts_commute_visualizer/README.md

 ===

 #### What is fts_commute_visualizer?
-A tool I built to help visualize how long it takes to commute based on a variety of factors.
+A tool I built to help visualize how long it takes to commute based on a mode of transport and travel time.

 #### What license?
 All source code is embedded with a dual license.
 Choose either MIT or Unlicense.
-See index.html for details.
+See fts_commute_visualizer.html for details.

 #### What is FTS?
 My initials; Forrest Thomas Smith.

-#### Why single file?
+#### Why a single file?
 Why would this be more than one file?
 It's a simple project.
 The whole thing is just 1200 lines of code.
 Google Maps does all the real work.

 It doesn't need a framework.
 It doesn't need a build system.
 It doesn't even need jquery.
 [Vanilla JS](http://vanilla-js.com/) is more than enough.

+#### Why is your code so bad?
+I'm a video game programmer.
+I don't know how to write idiomatic JavaScript.
+I tried my best to keep things easy to understand follow.
+Dynamic languages are hard.